ivan-m/graphviz/FAQ.md

 `TestParsing.hs` script that comes in the _graphviz_ tarball (but is not installed).
 Once you have _graphviz_ installed you can just run this script, passing it any files containing Dot graphs you wish to test.
-It will attempt to parse each Dot graph as a `GDotGraph`, and then test to see if the canonicalised form is parseable as a `DotGraph`.
+It will attempt to parse each Dot graph as a `Generalised.DotGraph`, and then test to see if the canonicalised form is parseable as a `DotGraph`.

 ### I've found a bug! ###